rzeldent/esp32-smartdisplay/README.md

 ```

 >[!TIP]
-> The template for the `lv_conf.h` file can be found in the LVGL library at `.pio/libdeps/<board>/lvgl/lv_conf_template.h`.
+>The template for the `lv_conf.h` file can be found in the LVGL library at `.pio/libdeps/<board>/lvgl/lv_conf_template.h`.

 ## More on PSRAM

-At boot the ESP32 has approx 315Kb free memory.
-For displays wit a controller, no internal buffer to save the state of the display is required.
+At boot the ESP32 has approx 315Kb usable memory (from the 520Kb present).
+Displays wit a controller do not have an internal frame buffer to save the state of the display.
 However, if the display is using the direct 16bits parallel connection, there is no controller and the contents of the RAM is copied to the display at a fast rate.
 This buffer is allocated from the memory of the ESP32.

-For the ESP32_4827S043 this snoops away 480x270x2 = 261120 bytes, leaving only 54140 bytes for the application!
+If using the normal SRAM, this would (for the ESP32_4827S043 with a 480x270 pixels) snoop away 480x270x2 = 261120 bytes, leaving only 54140 bytes for the application.
+This can be done and works.
-For a resolution of 800x480, 800x480x2 = 768000 bytes are required.
+However, the other boards with a resolution of 800x480, 800x480x2 = 768000 bytes are required.
 This is more than the available RAM.

-That is the reason that for these higher resolutions PSRAM is available and is used to store this buffer.
+This is the reason for boards with a direct 16bits parallel connection 8Mb of PSRAM is added and should be used to store this buffer.

+The standard definition of the ```esp32-s3-devkitc-1.json``` does not have any configuration for the increases flash size and PSRAM.
+That's the reason a special board definition has been created: ```esp32-s3-devkitc-1-n16-psram.json```.

 ## More on LV_COLOR_16_SWAP